Terrarium substrate is an important part of every exotic pet’s life and even more so for the ground-dwelling lizards like leopard geckos.

 When putting a layer of river pebbles, you should aim for silence and stability – the number of centimeters is not overly important.

 Stone slabs, slates, or pavers are perhaps the most attractive of all non-loose substrates.
-They have all the benefits of true rocks, including a good grip and the natural look and feel.
+They have all the benefits of true rocks, including a good grip and a natural look and feel.
 Also, if they’re not too porous, it is easy to clean them.

 For lizards, including leos, slabs with rougher (but not sharp) texture are ideal because they will provide a stable walking surface.